 The database technologies I am familiar with include Redshift, Teradata, Oracle, Postgres, MySQL, and Microsoft SQL Server.
 I often build ETL pipelines, finely tuned queries, and relational data models as well as implement their physical representations to support efficient querying.

-I frequently present data science solutions to large audiences of director and executive-level leadership, and have taught an eight-week introductory Python class to over 70 of my colleagues at PG&E. Additionally, I presented my innovative research in feature engineering for electric interval usage data at the Association of Edison Illuminating Companies conference in Lake Buena Vista, FL, where I was selected as the highest-rated presenter.
+I frequently present data science solutions to large audiences of my data science peers as well as director and executive-level leadership.
+I am skilled at tailoring presentation material to the expectations of the target audience, and I have presented my work at several industry conferences.
+At the Association of Edison Illuminating Companies conference in Lake Buena Vista, FL, I was selected as the highest-rated presenter.

 For a complete list of skills, please reference my LinkedIn.